Solid Cache in Rails 8: When the Database Is the Right Cache

 - Solid Cache is a database-backed cache store for

-Rails.cache(and fragment caching) that is designed to work well on modern SSD-backed databases. - Rails 8 enables Solid Cache by default in new apps, as part of the “Solid” trio (Cache, Queue, Cable).
+Rails.cache(and fragment caching) that is designed to work well on modern SSD-backed databases. - Rails 8 enables Solid Cache by default in new apps that do not opt out of the Solid stack.

 - It trades some raw latency versus pure in-memory stores for simpler ops, larger cache capacity, and often better real-world hit rates.